Michaelcloud1/marketconnect-backend/README.md

-# SmartConnect Backend
+# MarketConnect Backend

-Backend server for SmartConnect - a platform where business owners and marketers meet to trade smarter.
+Backend server for MarketConnect — a platform where business owners and marketers meet to trade smarter.

 ## Features